 Not all Jewish people observe the kosher laws.
 There are also levels of observance among Jewish people from different cultural backgrounds, geographic locations, and religious denominations.
 Similarly, Jewish people may cite different reasons why they keep kosher.
-Generally, Jewish people observe the kosher laws because these laws have the weight of biblical commandments from God.
+Generally, Jewish people observe kosher laws because these laws have the weight of biblical commandments from God.
 Some Jewish people may observe these laws because it is part of their heritage, or due to communal or familial expectations.

 Do only Jewish people keep kosher?

 Studies have shown that 80% of kosher consumers are not Jewish.
 People purchase kosher food for health, lifestyle, and dietary reasons.
 Some people may only purchase kosher food because someone they live with is kosher observant, or because they want kosher observant friends and relatives to feel comfortable eating in their home.

 Are Orthodox rabbis the only ones who can certify foods as kosher?

 Orthodox rabbis have long had a monopoly on the certification and supervision of kosher food, however, this is no longer the case.
 Throughout the United States, rabbis of other religious denominations are certifying kosher food products, stores, and restaurants at a growing rate.
 The largest kosher certification company remains the Union of Orthodox Rabbis, but there is much competition in the kosher certification world.
 In 2008, Rabbi Jason Miller founded the Kosher Michigan certification agency and it has grown in the ensuing years throughout North America and into India and the Middle East.
 As an ordained Conservative rabbi, Miller maintains that the Orthodox establishment of Judaism does not have a right to a monopoly on kosher certification.
 Kosher certification should be trusted and determined on a case by case basis, not simply by identification in any one denomination of Judaism.